divyanshf/game-lib/README.md

 ### Issues
 - If your best scores aren't updating, try to run the executable in administrative mode (if not already).
-- If there is an error of missing .dll files, try to re-install the package.
-If the issue stays, download the dll(s) from the project dependancies and store them in the application folder.
 - If the some dlls are still missing, download the latest version of Visual C++ Redistributable [here](https://aka.ms/vs/16/release/vc_redist.x64.exe).

 ### Setup